A New Spin High Tech Buzzwords

 Figure-5b

-The image in Figure-6 is the outcome; electromagnetic wave packet which is traveling in space at the speed of light (since the current that created it flows at this speed). it consists of a magnetic wave and an electric wave, which are mutually regenerating each other continuously.
+The image in Figure-6 is a snapshot of the outcome; electromagnetic wave packet which is traveling in space at the speed of light (since the current that created it flows at this speed). it consists of a magnetic wave and an electric wave, which are mutually regenerating each other continuously.
 The two wave are perpendicular in space and are 90 degrees (a quarter of a wavelength) out of phase.
 An electromagnetic wave must possess all these properties to qualify as a real traveling electromagnetic wave.

 em wave